Olivier-Boudeville/Ceylan-Hull/doc/Ceylan-Hull-technical-manual-english.rst

 - `fix-unbreakable-spaces-in-source-tree.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/fix-unbreakable-spaces-in-source-tree.sh>`_: removes any unbreakable space in specified tree

 - `fix-whitespaces.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/fix-whitespaces.sh>`_: fixes whitespace problems into specified file; useful to properly format files that shall committed when not using Emacs as text editor

+- `fix-whitespaces-in-tree.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/fix-whitespaces-in-tree.sh>`_: fixes whitespace problems in all elligible files found from specified root directory tree; useful, when operating on a fork, to properly format files once for all and commit the result so that these formatting changes remain cleanly and clearly separated from the others

 - `rename-files-in-tree.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/rename-files-in-tree.sh>`_ (just an example of pattern substitution in filenames)